English 9 (1 credit) Required 9

 Senior English (1 credit) Required 12

 The focus of the two term course is preparation of students to meet the standards and expectations established by the State of Michigan in Language Arts and to prepare students to make the transition from K-12 academic life to life beyond high school.
 Citizenship and community responsibilities will be stressed.
 Written and oral expression and reading comprehension in education and in business will be emphasized.
-Heavy emphasis is placed on classic literature and public speaking.
+Heavy emphasis is placed on independent reading and writing.
+Public speaking is a required element of the course.

 Writing for Publication (1 credit) Elective 11-12